seqan/seqan/manual/source/Infrastructure/Use/IntegrationWithYourOwnBuildSystem.rst

   0

 meaning
- If set to 1 then libbzip2 is available.``
+ If set to 1 then libbzip2 is expected to be available.
  You have to link against the library (e.g. add ``-lbz2`` to your linke rflags) and ``bzlib.h`` must be in your include path.

 SEQAN_HAS_ZLIB